 “Just like that a life has been changed forever,” she posted on social media shortly after her victory.
 She added: “I carry with me the women that came before me so that tonight could be.
 May this year be one of purpose and change.
 My beloved South Africa, Ndo livhuwa.”

-Shudufhadzo will represent South Africa at the 69th Miss Universe pageant which is expected to be held in the first quarter of next year in the USA.
+Shudufhadzo will represent South Africa at the 70th Miss World pageant which is expected to be held in the last quarter of 2021 in London.

-Thato Mosehle and Natasha Joubert finished first and second runners-up, respectively, and they are expected to compete at the next Miss World and Miss Supranational competitions.
+Thato Mosehle and Natasha Joubert finished first and second runners-up, respectively, and they are expected to compete at the next Miss Supranational and Miss Universe competitions.
 Melissa Nayimuli and Lebogang Mahlangu completed the Top 5 finalists.

 The new Miss South Africa succeeds Sasha-Lee Olivier to take home more than R3 million worth of prizes including cash, a flat at the luxurious Central Square, and a Mercedes-Benz C200 Cabriolet.